-Article XV - Parliamentary Authority

-The Parliamentary Authority of the Community Health Center Board shall be the Mason's Manual of Legislative Procedure.

-Conclusion

-To the extent that any of the Community Health Center Board Bylaws are contrary to the statutory requirements or Board of Commissioner's authorization, they shall be of no force or effect.

-Community Health Center Board Chairperson Date Ingham County Board of Commissioner Chairperson Date Executive Director of Ingham Community Health Centers Date
+Article XV - Parliamentary Authority The Parliamentary Authority of the Community Health Center Board Manual of Legislative Procedure.
+I shall be the Mason's Conclusion To the extent that any of the Community Health Center Board By statutory requirements or Board of Commissioner's authorization, force or effect. • Community Health Center Deard Chairmone on Data Community Health Center Board Chairperson Date Community Health Center Board Chairperson Ingham County Board of Commissioner Chairperson Date

 TO: County Services and Finance Committees

 FROM: Teri Morton, Deputy Controller

-DATE: May 19, 2020

-SUBJECT: Resolution of Intent to Enter into Contract of Lease with Ingham County Building Authority; to Authorize Publication of Notice of Intent; and to Declare Intent to Reimburse
+SUBJECT: Resolution of Intent to Enter into Contract of Lease with Ingham County Building Authority; to

+Authorize Publication of Notice of Intent; and to Declare Intent to Reimburse